Mercer, Missouri

 Mercer is a city in Mercer County, Missouri, United States.
 The population was 263 at the 2020 census.

 History

-Mercer was platted in the 1870s when the railroad was extended to that point.
-The community has the name of Marion Merwitt, the daughter of a local pharmacist.
+A post office was established in 1859 and Mercer was platted in the 1870s when the railroad was extended to that point.
+The original named of the community was Marion for Marion Merwitt, the daughter of a local pharmacist, but the town was incorporated in 1886 under the name Mercer.